davidandradeduarte/terraform-on-azure-udemy/NOTES.md

 - **Network Security Groups & Appliaction Security Groups** - can filter from/to Azure resources.
 They consist of security rules each with their own priority.
 We can set rules on source/destination IP/port ranges or service tags/application security groups, provide the IP protocol (TCP/UDP/ICMP/Any), the direction (incoming/outgoing) and action (allow/deny)
 - **Inbound default rules:** By default there's a security rule to block all inbound connections to any protocol, ip, port.
 There are two exceptions by default: if the source is an Azure Virtual Network or an Azure Load Balancer
 - **Outbound default rules:*** By default there's a security rule to allow all outbound internet connections.
 There's also a rule to allow all Virtual Network connections
-- **Appliaction Security Groups** can group virtual machines and multiple network interfaces.
+- **Application Security Groups** can group virtual machines and multiple network interfaces.
 They're just a way of logically separating your virtual machines and can be handy when creating security groups and rules
 ![Application Security Groups](/img/application-security-groups.png)
 - **Availability Zones** - protect applications and data from datacenter failures.
 Not all regions support availability zones, we can check here: [https://azure.microsoft.com/en-us/global-infrastructure/geographies/](https://azure.microsoft.com/en-us/global-infrastructure/geographies/)
 - **(Auto)Scaling & Load Balancing** - scale sets can manually or automatically scale up or down a group of VMs.
 Horizontal scaling.
 Typically we put a Load Balancer in front of the VMs to handle the requests over the multiple VMs.
 Scale sets can save money because they scale up when demand is high and down when demand is low